BlackDice/scent/readme.md

 	[x, y, z] = action

 This is handy if you have just couple of arguments.
-In case more complex structures, different approach might be required.
+In case more of complex structures, it might difficult to remember order of the arguments.

 Word of warning.
 Don't use action object outside of the scope of the `each` method.
-Its data will be cleared and object will be reused thus causing you unforeseen consequences.
+Its data will be thrown away eventually and object will be reused thus causing you unforeseen consequences.

 #### Trigger with data object

 Second (more convenient) method of accessing data is based on passing object in the second argument of an `trigger` method.
 Doing it like that will give you access to that object properties through `get` method.

-	aMove.trigger entity, x: 10, y: 20, z: 30
+	aMove.trigger x: 10, y: 20, z: 30
 	aMove.each (action) ->
 		action.get 'x'
 		action.get 'y'
-		...
 		action[0].x # works too

 #### Action timestamp